antoniof1704/git-contribution-guide/README.md

 ```

-Once you are happy with the changes and your test branch has been pushed to the remote repository, you will need to create a merge request by selecting ‘New merge request’ in GitLab.
+Once your branch has been pushed to the remote repository, create a merge request by selecting **“New merge request”** in GitLab.
+Ensure:

+- The source branch is your test branch
+- The target branch is dev (or whichever branch you are merging into)

+On the next screen:

+- Select “Choose a template”
+- Choose [QA Merge Request Template](.gitlab/merge_request_templates/QA.md), the standardised merge request template referenced in the Audit / QA section
+- Complete the sections under **“Analyst”**
-Ensure that the source branch is set to your test branch and the target branch is set to the dev branch.
-Assign a reviewer (the person who will be QA‑ing your work), and make sure to select ‘Delete source branch’ so that your test branch is removed after the merge.
+- Assign a reviewer (the person who will be QA‑ing your work).
+The reviewer must complete the sections under **“QA reviewer”**.
+- Ensure **“Delete source branch”** is selected so that your test branch is removed once merged.

+*NOTE: The merge request description can be edited before the merge is completed, but not after the merge has occurred.
+All QA must therefore be completed prior to merging.*

+Any assumptions, decisions, or limitations arising from the change must be recorded in the AD&L Log (linked in the QA template), including the merge request ID.

-If you are unsure how to deal with conflicts or other changes within the merge request, contact a team member who will be able to advise.
+If you are unsure how to deal with conflicts or other issues within a merge request, contact a team member who will be able to advise.

-Both you and the person QA‑ing the work must complete an entry in the [QA Log template](QA_Log_Template.xlsx), specifically in the ‘Merge Request Log’.
-Instructions are provided on what information needs to be recorded: the **white** columns are completed by you, and the **yellow** columns by the QA reviewer.
-If any supporting assumptions or decisions have been made as part of this merge request, these should also be recorded in the ‘Assumptions & Decisions Log’ tab.

-Once your code has been independently QA‑ed and all issues have been resolved, select ‘Merge’ and your changes will be merged into the dev branch.
+Once the code has been independently QA‑ed and all issues resolved, select “Merge” to merge your changes into dev.

 ### Rebasing